sensri108/px-deploy/docs/templates/async-dr/README.md

 storkctl activate migration -n petclinic
 ```

-Talk about how `storkctl` is going to find all the apps, ie Deployments, StatefulSet and operator-based applications, look for those annotation and then scale everything up to where it originally was.
+Talk about how `storkctl` is going to find all the apps, ie Deployments, StatefulSets and operator-based applications, look for those annotations and then scale everything up to where they originally were.

 15. On cluster 2, show the pods starting: